ShinChven/ShareMoments/README.md

 # A tool for you to master your web contents

-Most contents we enjoy and share each day on internet and mobile are hosted on the web, and they are made up of text and media files.
-I developed this app so that we can dig a little bit deeper into the web html and make the most use of them.
+The majority of the content we enjoy and share on a daily basis, whether it's on the internet or mobile devices, is hosted on the web.
+This content typically consists of text and media files.
+I created this app with the intention of allowing users to delve deeper into the HTML structure of web pages and maximize their utility.
+By exploring the underlying code, we can gain a better understanding of how these web pages are constructed and leverage their potential to the fullest extent.

 ## Quick guide: master your web content in 5 steps